ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds with the Code and Language Code for the Location Hierarchy updated successfully
 1. In case of Exceptions, system triggers relevant error messages
 ##### (ii) Delete
-On receiving a  request to delete a Location with the input parameters (code), the system updates the is_deleted flag to true in the Location DB against the code received.The system performs the following steps in order to delete the loaction\s received in the code:
+On receiving a  request to delete a Location with the input parameters (code), the system updates the is_deleted flag to true in the Location Database against the code received.The system performs the following steps in order to delete the loaction\s received in the code:
 1. Validates if all required input parameters have been received as listed below for each specific request
 1. Delete all records for the code received
 1. Deleted record are not be deleted again